RichardMartinAus/Readme-Generator/README.md

 ## Installation

 To install, copy the index.js, package.json and utils/ directory to a folder.
-Run <npm install> to install all dependencies and the package is ready for use.
+Run 'npm install' to install all dependencies and the package is ready for use.

 ## Usage

-To use the application, run <node index.js> in the root folder and follow the propts.
+To use the application, run 'node index.js' in the root folder and follow the propts.
 A README file will be written to the root directory.

 See screenshot below to see the applicaiton running in terminal:
 ![Screenshot of app in terminal](./assets/screenshot01.png)